Risdon Vale

 Risdon Vale is an outer suburb of Hobart, capital of Tasmania, Australia on the eastern shore of the River Derwent, and adjacent to Risdon Cove, which was the site of the British colonisation of Van Diemen's Land.

 History

 Risdon Vale Post Office opened on 1 November 1960.
+Between 1961 and 1963 there was a subdivision of a few hundred houses and in 1960 Risdon Vale Primary School was founded.
+The first subdivided parts of Risdon Vale was the area South of Gardenia Road and the area around Waratah Road.

 Today

 It is the location of Tasmania's only maximum security prison, Risdon Prison and Risdon Women's Prison.
 Risdon Vale also is close to Risdon Brook Park and Dam which offers a pleasant walking track round the dam of 4 km, taking in views of Mount Wellington and its surrounds.